How to Convert More Website Visitors to Subscribers with a Compelling Lead Magnet

 On their website, they do this by offering a free online cookbook and 10%-off coupon code to anyone who signs up for their newsletter.
 They’re currently offering a beautifully-photographed tome titled Our Vegan Summer Cookbook.
 This could benefit from being updated given it’s the middle of winter as I write this, but at least would have been relevant for Veganuary.

-If, like Planet Organic, you don’t have the time to update your lead magnet with the changing seasons, make sure to offer a gift that can be enjoyed all year around, like The Food Rush food waste guide.
+If, like Planet Organic, you don’t have the time to update your lead magnet with the changing seasons, make sure to offer a gift that can be enjoyed all year around, like Eco & Beyond food waste guide.

 #2 Organix: Personalised Diet Plans